Home Services Case Studies Blog About Contact Glossary

 A forecast you can defend to a board isn't built from instinct.
 It's built from a pipeline where every deal has been qualified against the same standard, progressed through the same stage-gate criteria, and aged out if it stopped moving.
 The math becomes reliable because the inputs are honest.

 That's not a higher bar than most teams can reach.
-It's a different bar — one built on system discipline rather than individual judgment.
+It's a different bar.
+One built on system discipline rather than individual judgment.
 The teams that get there stop surprising their boards.
 They also stop surprising themselves.